 I first had this soup in the pleasing home of a beloved friend.
-Her husband was dying of cancer and I was there ministering to them and they to me: she was letting me do my laundry, while I helped to cook and clean.
+Her husband was dying of cancer; I was there ministering to them and they to me, for she was letting me do my laundry, while I helped to cook and clean.
 We also had a time of deep prayer, as we cried out for healing grace.

 This friend’s other half died shortly thereafter.
 His funeral was a celebration of goodness and life.
 It was my favorite funeral ever!
 God’s love was there.
-However I experienced a mingling of confusion admits the joy: why death?
+I, however, experienced a mingling of confusion admits the joy: why death?

 I have since learned the answer at Abundant Life Family Church.
 It is never our Father’s will that anyone die before fullness of age.
 The Bible teaches us precisely how to avoid all ruin.
 It warns us that we are destroyed by lack of knowledge.
-Its directions educate us on how to avoid destruction, with exacting instructions for receiving abundant life.
+Its careful directions educate us on how to avoid destruction, with exacting instructions for receiving abundant life as well.

 Back then, my friends and I didn’t have enough wisdom to overcome death’s fierce attack.
 Today I can say that I have the knowledge to overcome anything, in Jesus Christ’s name.
 This is solely because of the truth taught from the Word of God at my church.
 Now I am strong and can stand in the face of all adversity.
 And I do just that!

 My most prized wedding took place months after this favored funeral at my old church.
-The size of this celebration of matrimony was extremely small.
-Just a handful of attenders.
+The size of this celebration of matrimony was extremely small, just a handful of attenders.
 But God was present!
 The Spirit spoke to my heart in every fine detail of this ceremony.
-The vows spoken, the songs sung, the exquisite food, the fellowship… were all an expression of the one true Word.
-They shouted vibrant blessing.
+The vows spoken, the songs sung, the exquisite food, the fond fellowship were all an expression of the one true Word; they shouted vibrant blessing.

 My friend instructed me how to make this tortellini soup six years ago amidst cleaning and laundry.
-Then it nourished our bodies and souls, even during trauma.
-Here I have elaborated on this recipe bringing yet more vitality.
+It nourished our bodies and souls than especially, as they were going through trauma.
+Here I have elaborated on this recipe, bringing yet more vitality.
 The most important change is homemade bone broth.
 How it generates length of days!

 Bone broth is a power food.
-Eight ounces of chicken stock has one gram of protein, while bone broth has nine grams per cup!
-It impacts our health by aiding digestion, overcoming food intolerances, boosting the immune system, improving joint pain, and reducing cellulite.
+Eight ounces of chicken stock has only one gram of protein, while bone broth has nine grams per cup!
+Further, it impacts our health in numerous ways, such as by aiding digestion, overcoming food intolerances, boosting the immune system, improving joint pain, and reducing cellulite.

-I encourage you to take advantage of leftover bones.
-Start making this super stock with the easy guidelines listed below.
+I encourage you to take advantage of leftover bones; save chicken carcasses, until you have three; then, make this super stock with the easy guidelines listed below.
 Bon appetit!

-Tortellini Sausage Soup Yields: 64 ounces or 8 servings.
-Total prep time: 1 hour; active prep time: 30 min; cooking time: 30 min.
+Tortellini Sausage Soup Yields: 2 quarts.
+Total prep time: 1 hr/ active prep time: 30 min/ cooking time: 30 min.

-2 tbsp oil (Coconut or avocado oil is best.)
+2 tbsp oil (Coconut or avocado oil is best; olive oil is carcinogenic when heated to high temperatures.)

 1 medium/large onion, chopped